 You can configure the Lenovo Legion 5 with a 256GB, 512GB, or 1TB PCIe NVMe SSD.

 The Lenovo Legion 5 has an excellent overall score in Geekbench 5.
 The AMD Ryzen 5 5600H has outstanding single-thread and good multi-thread performance.
 However, the multi-thread performance is worse than expected due to the laptop having single-rank x16 memory in a single-channel configuration, limiting performance in memory-sensitive tasks like file compression.
 In short, the AMD Ryzen 5 5600H and the Ryzen 7 5800H are very capable CPUs that can handle demanding production workloads.
 However, you'll have to upgrade the memory to get the most out of them.
+If you want a similar laptop with a faster CPU, check out the ASUS TUF Dash F15 (2022).

 As for the GPU compute, the NVIDIA GeForce RTX 3050 has an excellent score, making it suitable for intensive tasks like video editing and 3D animation.
 If you want even better performance, go with the RTX 3060, 3070, or the AMD Radeon RX 6600M.
 The GTX 1650 can get the job done, but you might experience some stutters and frame drops here and there, and it'll take longer to complete tasks.